-- In the majority of countries, there are more women studying de facto part-time than men. - However, there are 5 exceptions to this: Poland, Spain, Switzerland, Turkey and Germany.
+- In the majority of countries, there are more women studying de facto part-time than men. - However, there are 5 exceptions to this: Poland, Spain, Switzerland, Turkey, Germany.
 In this case, it is possible that men are also taking on caring roles for their children or, perhaps more likely, that men taking this modus of study tend to be working alongside their studies.
 In the case of Switzerland national analyses show the main reason to be working alongside studies.

-The share of students with children reaches 1 in 8 in some countries
+The share of students with children reaches 1 in 8 in some countries, but more flexible study provision leads to higher shares in all countries